r1z4x/OWASPAttackSimulator/PROJECT_STATUS.md

 ## 🎉 **Project Status: FOUNDATION COMPLETE**

-The OWASPChecker project has a **solid foundation** with all infrastructure, CLI commands, configuration, documentation, and project structure in place.
+The OWASPAttackSimulator project has a **solid foundation** with all infrastructure, CLI commands, configuration, documentation, and project structure in place.
 The framework is ready for implementing the core functionality in each package.

 **Ready for the next phase: Core Implementation!** 🚀